5hubh4m/5hubh4m.github.io/home.markdown

 ----
 {: data-content=" other than research "}

-In my free time I read Sci-Fi and Fantasy - I particularly love Brandon Sanderson's Cosmere[^cosmere], and listen to Trance and House music.
+In my free time I read Sci-Fi and Fantasy - I particularly love the Cosmere[^cosmere], and listen to Trance and House music.

 ----
 {: data-content=" footnotes "}